 The Commission staff of approximately 100 employees is divided into five offices with the director of each office reporting to the staff director who in turn reports to the chair.
-The five offices are — General Counsel, Education and Sentencing Practice, Research and Data, Legislative Affairs, and Administration and Technology.
+The six offices are — General Counsel, Education and Sentencing Practice, Research and Data, Legislative Affairs, Administration, and Technology.
 The staff director supervises and coordinates all agency functions.